jedahan/bregalad/readme.md

       interested: boolean
       timedout: boolean
       image: base64 image
+      templateId: number (optional, defaults to random)

 When the user has hit submit on the iPad app, the following information is submitted or created as a new entry.
+There is an optional templateId.
+If it is not specified, a random template from the list of postmark templates will be sent.
+You can get an array of templates and thier Ids from the /templates endpoint.

 ### Get participants